 “You can grab and move the characters (called Leaders) directly.No need for a mini-map…you just look around and you can see the whole battlefield.
 Feel the game with haptic feedback on your fingers, and listen to enemy movement with 3D audio.”

-It gives the player better control over their characters, and truly immerses you in the game.
+It gives the player better control over their characters and truly immerses you in the game.

 Fear not–you can still use your DualShock controller to play if the VR isn’t your style or disorients you.

 I can’t wait to see the future of Dark Eclipse, and what other MOBAs will follow in its footsteps.
 Will the best MOBAs be in VR?
 Only time will tell, but this is a good step.
-I also like the emphasis on the development by MOBA gamers.
+I also like the emphasis on the development of MOBA gamers.